loom-cookbooks/mode_example/README.md

 => nil
 ```

 Notice that `0644` and `0o644` are ways to write *octal* numbers in Ruby.
-This may be a gotcha, since the documentation for quite a few resources—including [`file`](https://docs.chef.io/resource_file.html)—mentions that you can use a string or an integer as a value for your `mode` parameters.
+This may be a gotcha, since the documentation for quite a few resources—including [`file`](https://docs.chef.io/resource_file.html)—mentions that you can use a String or a Fixnum as a value for your `mode` parameters.

-The Chef resource documentation pages don't have a lot of examples to show how to use both Integer or String values with `mode`, so I wrote some tests really quickly to help you understand how to avoid using leading zeroes the wrong way, and to show some examples of how to use special modes (4-digit modes) correctly with String and Integer values.
+The Chef resource documentation pages don't have a lot of examples to show how to use both Fixnum or String resource parameter values with `mode`.
+I wrote some tests really quickly to help you understand how to avoid common usage problems.
+Leading zeroes may result in unexpected values.
+There are some examples in the tests in this cookbook of how to use special modes (4-digit modes) correctly with both String and Fixnum parameter values.

 ## Testing